-Workshop on Argument Parsing
+Workshop #2: Argument Parsing

-Part I: For each argument below (i) circle and denote with a C the argument's main conclusion; (ii) underline and ise umber each premise and sub-conclusion (if any); (iii) underline any conclusion indicators; and (iv) circle any prem e indicators.
-These ones should be fairly straightforward.
-1. Campaign finance reform is needed because many contributions to political campaigns are morally equivalent to bribes.
+Part I: Each of the following problems presents an argument.
+For each argument, (1) underline and denote with a CI any conclusion indicators, (2) circle and denote with a PI any premise indicators, (3) circle and denote with a C the argument's main conclusion, and (4) underline and number each premise.
+These problems should be fairly straightforward.

+str aightforward. ۱.
+Campaign finance reform is needed because many contributions to political campaigns are morally equivalent to bribes.
 2. In spite of the fact that electrons are physical entities, they cannot be seen.
 For electrons are too small to deflect photons.
 3. The defendant is guilty.
 The reasons being he confessed to stealing the jewels, he was present at the scene of the crime, and his fingerprints are on the safe.

-4. If Qatar wins the Asian Cup bid, then the fans from Bahrain will shout obscenities.
-So you should leave your children at home because Qatar is going to win it!
-5. Either Jones fired a shot at the mayor, or he was at home talking a bath.
-Clearly Jones was not at home taking a bath, so he must have fired a shot at the mayor.
+4. If Qatar wins the Asian Cup, then fans from Bahrain will shout obscenities and throw soda cans.
+So leave your children at home because Qatar is going to win!